golioth/docs/docs/reference/4-command-line-tools/1-goliothctl/goliothctl_apikeys_create.md

 ---
 ## goliothctl apikeys create

-Create an API key or JSON Web Token (JWT) that can be used to connect to the Golioth REST API.
+Create an API key that can be used to connect to the Golioth REST API.